Melanie1985/Cplusplus/README.md

 - HOW I OVERCAME THIS CHALLENGE - I tried to condense it down as much as I could so that my code was clean and simple.

 - Project No. 5 - Odd sum
 - BRIEF - Create a function that takes in numbers between 0-30 and outputs the total sum of the odd numbers only.
-Create a function that takes in numbers between 0-30 and outputs each even number multiplied by 3.
-Create a function that while the counter is less than 10, the output to the terminal will be:
-“The number is n”
-When the counter reaches 5 the output will be: “We are halfway through” When the counter reaches 10 the output will be: “This is the end of the program”
 - USING C++ IN VISUAL STUDIO CODE
 - SUDO CODE - #declaring and initialising my variable oddSum
               #for loop used to iterate 1 onto number inputted